-- Your brace should be worn fully extended (straight) at all times (day and night except for exercises) until otherwise informed by the physician. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - Remove brace to shower.
+- Your brace should be worn fully extended (straight) at all times (day and night except for exercises) until otherwise informed by the physician after the first post-operative visit. - Remove brace for flexion (bending) exercises done in a non-weight bearing position (i.e. lying or sitting). - Remove the brace for showering.